 House Speaker Tina Kotek,

 The Department of Environmental Quality has opened public comment for proposed permanent changes to chapter 340 division 253 of the Oregon Administrative Rules.
+What about division 12?

 Proposal Summary:

 DEQ proposes the Environmental Quality Commission approve rule amendments to Division 253 of Chapter 340 of the Oregon Administrative Rules that would: